dialex/start-testing/docs/toolbox/tester-tools.md

 ## 📥 EMAIL

+- [Maildev](https://github.com/maildev/maildev) (cli): create a local test inbox, use their API or UI to query emails received
+- 🤷‍♂️ [Mapil](https://mapil.co/) (SaaS): create a private test inbox, use their API to query emails received (requires sign-up)
 - 🤷‍♂️ [Mailinator](https://www.mailinator.com/) (SaaS): create a public test inbox, use their API to query emails received (no sign-up)
-- 🤷‍♂️ [Mapil](https://mapil.co/) (SaaS): create a private test inbox, use their API to query emails received (requires sign-up)
 - ⭐️ [Litmus](https://litmus.com/) (SaaS): preview the same email on multiple email clients and devices

 ## 🔒 NON-FUNCTIONAL REQUIREMENTS